Mental Health for America: An In-Depth Analysis

 Public Awareness and Education

-and Initiatives: Public awareness campaigns to let the general public know about mental health issues, reduce stigma, and encourage early intervention.
+Campaigns and Initiatives: Public awareness campaigns to let the general public know about mental health issues, reduce stigma, and encourage early intervention.
 This kind of initiative serves as a key factor in changing perceptions and increasing drive for help-seeking.

 Workforce Development